Youssef Chahine: Starting as a director

 After returning to Egypt, he turned his attention to directing.
 Cinematographer Alvise Orfanelli helped Chahine into the film business.
 Chahine directed his first feature film in 1950, Baba Amin (Daddy Amin) at the age of 23, two years before the Egyptian revolution of 1952 that saw the overthrow of the monarchy and the rise of the charismatic leader Gamal Abdel Nasser.
-One year later, with Nile Boy (1951) he was first invited to the Cannes Film Festival.
+One year later, with Son of the Nile (1951) he was first invited to the Cannes Film Festival.
 Sira' fi-l-Wadi (Struggle in the Valley) introduced Omar Sharif to the cinematic screen.
 In 1970 he was awarded a Golden Tanit at the Carthage Film Festival for al-Ikhtiyar (The Choice).
-With The Sparrow (1973), in which he showed his political opinions after the Six-Day War with Israel, he directed the first Egypt–Algeria co-production.
+With The Sparrow (1972), in which he showed his political opinions after the Six-Day War with Israel, he directed the first Egypt–Algeria co-production.

 He won the Silver Bear – Special Jury Priz at the 29th Berlin International Film Festival for Alexandria...
 Why?
-(1978), the first instalment in what would prove to be an autobiographic quartet, completed with An Egyptian Story (1982), Alexandria, Again and Again (1990), and Alexandria...New York (2004).
+(1978), the first instalment in what would prove to be an autobiographic quartet, completed with An Egyptian Story (1982), Alexandria, Again and Forever (1990), and Alexandria...New York (2004).
 The producer Humbert Balsan went to Cannes in 2004 with Alexandria...
 New York, his ninth film with the Egyptian director since 1985's Adieu, Bonaparte.
-In one of his films The Sixth Day اليوم السادس, an adaptation of a novel written in French by Lebanese writer André Chedid, the famous Egyptian singer Dalida was the protagonist in the role of a poor Egyptian woman.
+In one of his films The Sixth Day (1986), an adaptation of a novel written in French by Lebanese writer André Chedid, the famous Egyptian singer Dalida was the protagonist in the role of a poor Egyptian woman.

 About his work, Chahine has said, "I make my films first for myself.
 Then for my family.
 Then for Alexandria.
 Then for Egypt," Chahine once famously said.
 "If the Arab world likes them, ahlan wa sahlan (welcome).
 If the foreign audience likes them, they are doubly welcome."